Vanessa Fonseca-Chavez

 -

-Vanessa Fonseca-Chávez is an Associate Professor of English and an Associate Dean of Diversity, Equity, and Inclusion for the College of Integrative Sciences and Arts.
+Vanessa Fonseca-Chávez is an Associate Professor of English and an Associate Dean of Inclusion and Student Success in the College of Integrative Sciences and Arts.
 She brings to her Associate Dean position many years of experience working with communities of color in research, teaching, and service engagements.
-She served as the President for the ASU Faculty Women of Color Caucus (FWOCC) in 2020-2021, Membership Coordinator for Mujeres Activas en Letras y Cambio Social (MALCS) from 2015-2022, and the Rocky Mountain Foco Representative for the National Association for Chicana and Chicano Studies (NACCS) from 2015-2017
+She served as the President for the ASU Faculty Women of Color Caucus (FWOCC) in 2020-2021, Membership Coordinator for Mujeres Activas en Letras y Cambio Social (MALCS) from 2015-2022, and the Rocky Mountain Foco Representative for the National Association for Chicana and Chicano Studies (NACCS) from 2015-2017.

 Fonseca-Chávez's research focuses on the contentions and legacies of colonialism in the southwest United States and how Chicanx and Indigenous communities navigate and contest violence and power in literary and cultural production.
 Her book, Colonial Legacies in Chicana/o Literature and Culture: Looking through the Kaleidoscope was published by the University of Arizona Press in 2020.
-She is the co-editor of two books and the co-editor of a forthcoming book about the life and legacy of Chicana writer, Margarita Cota-Cárdenas.
-Fonseca-Chávez co-edits the BorderVisions book series with the University of Arizona Press.
+She is the co-editor of three books and she co-edits the BorderVisions book series with the University of Arizona Press.

-Another important area of research for Fonseca-Chávez is understanding how rural communities in the southwest United States narrate a sense of belonging through economic migrations.
+Fonseca-Chávez's new research focuses on understanding how rural communities in the southwest United States narrate a sense of belonging through economic migrations.
 She is the inaugural recipient of the CMAS/Voces Collaborative Oral History Fellowship through the University of Texas at Austin.
 For this project, she is documenting how Hispano residents of Concho, Arizona have formed connections to their community through the St. Rafael Catholic Church.

-At ASU, Fonseca-Chávez teaches courses on film in the American Southwest, Indigenous literature, Chicana/o literature, and American ethnic literature.
-She is a core faculty member of the M.A. in Narrative Studies program where she teaches courses on Conquest Narratives, Writing the Southwest, and Narrating the Archives.
-She also is an affiliate faculty member of the School of Transborder Studies, the School of International Letters and Cultures and the Department of English at ASU Tempe.
+At ASU, Fonseca-Chávez teaches undergraduate courses on the American Southwest, Indigenous literature, Chicana/o literature, and American ethnic literature.
+For the M.A. in Narrative Studies program, she has developed graduate courses on Conquest Narratives, Writing the Southwest, and Narrating the Archives.
+She is an affiliate faculty member of the School of Transborder Studies, the School of International Letters and Cultures and the Department of English at ASU Tempe.

 Fonseca-Chávez co-directs the Following the Manito Trail project, which looks at the Hispanic New Mexican, or Manito, diaspora from the mid 19th century to the present.
-The Following the Manito Trail team is collaborating on a gallery exhibit scheduled to open in March 2022 at the Millicent Rogers Museum in Taos, New Mexico.
+The Following the Manito Trail team has produced three documentaries, five museum exhibits, and has published numerous articles and book chapters.

 - Ph.D.
 Spanish Cultural Studies, Arizona State University